 The SN initiates the procedure when it needs to transfer an NR RRC message to the UE and SRB3 is used to configure intra-SN SCG LTM.

-1. The SN sends the SN RRCReconfiguration including SCG LTM configuration to the UE through SRB3.
+1. The SN sends the SN RRCReconfiguration including SCG LTM candidate configurations to the UE through SRB3.

-2. The UE stores the SCG LTM candidate cell configurations and transmits an RRCReconfigurationComplete message to the SN.
+2. The UE stores the SCG LTM candidate configurations and transmits an RRCReconfigurationComplete message to the SN.

 3a.
-If indicated by the SN, the UE performs DL synchronization with candidate cell(s) before receiving the cell switch command.
+The UE performs DL synchronization with LTM candidate cell(s) before receiving the cell switch command, as specified in clause in 9.2.3.5.2 in TS 38.300 [3].

 3b.
-If indicated by the SN, the UE performs early TA acquisition with candidate cell(s) before receiving the cell switch command as specified in clause in 9.2.3.5.2 in TS 38.300 [3].
+The UE may perform UL synchronization with LTM candidate cell(s) before receiving the cell switch command, as specified in clause 9.2.3.5.2 in TS 38.300 [3].

-4. The UE performs L1 measurements on the configured candidate cell(s) and transmits L1 measurement reports to the SN, according to the L1 measurement configuration in RRCReconfiguration received in step 1.
+4. The UE performs L1 measurements on the configured LTM candidate cell(s) and transmits L1 measurement reports to the SN, according to the L1 measurement configuration in RRCReconfiguration received in step 1.
 The UE starts to perform L1 measurements once the L1 measurement configuration is applicable.

-5. The SN decides to execute cell switch to a target cell and transmits a MAC CE triggering cell switch by including the candidate configuration index of the target cell.
-The UE switches to the target cell and applies the configuration indicated by candidate configuration index.
+5. The SN decides to execute cell switch to a target cell and transmits an LTM cell switch command MAC CE triggering cell switch by including a target configuration ID and other related information for the target cell, as specified in clause in 9.2.3.5.2 in TS 38.300 [3].
+The UE switches to the target cell and applies the candidate configuration indicated by the target configuration ID.

 6. The UE performs the random access procedure towards the target cell, if the UE does not have valid TA of the target cell.

 7. The UE completes the SCG LTM cell switch procedure by sending RRCReconfigurationComplete message to target cell.
 If the UE has performed a RA procedure in step 6 the UE considers that LTM execution is successfully completed when the random access procedure is successfully completed.
-For RACH-less LTM, the UE considers that LTM execution is successfully completed when the UE determines that the target cell has successfully received its first UL data, as specified in clause in 9.2.3.5.2 in TS 38.300 [3].
+For RACH-less LTM, the UE considers that LTM cell switch execution is successfully completed when the UE determines that the target cell has successfully received its first UL data, as specified in clause in 9.2.3.5.2 in TS 38.300 [3].

-NOTE 6: The steps 3-7 can be performed multiple times for subsequent SCG LTM using the SCG LTM candidate configuration(s) provided in step 1.
+NOTE 6: The steps 3-7 can be performed multiple times for subsequent SCG LTM cell switch execution using the SCG LTM candidate configuration(s) provided in step 1.

 //skip unrelated part//